 - A subset of the CAT briefed the Honourable Judy Darcy, Minister of Mental Health and Addictions, in November 2017 on the CAT’s work as well as some of the gaps in service in the community.

 - The City partnered with the Canadian Mental Health Association and BC Housing to operate the winter shelter out of the former Stuart Wood School to provide the city’s homeless populations with relief through a safe, warm place to sleep at night.

 - ASK Wellness Society, in partnership with Bylaw Services, provide outreach services and the cleanup of temporary camps throughout the city (this was in place prior to the CAT).

-- The City piloted a program that provided ASK Wellness 15 ProPASSes for residents of the Maverick Motor Inn, to support them in successfully maintaining their housing and finding meaningful employment.
+- The City piloted a program that provided ASK Wellness with 15 ProPASSes for residents of the Maverick Motor Inn to support them in successfully maintaining their housing and finding meaningful employment.

 - The City partnered with Kamloops Aboriginal Friendship Society to develop the community mini-storage program, which opened in April 2018.